batsonjay/uploadDistributor/docs/daemon-apis.md

 - Avoids buffering entire files in memory to support files up to 200MB+.
 - Express is configured to bypass default body parsers for multipart data.
 - Files are stored in the `received-files` directory.
+- Each upload requires three files:
+  - `audio.mp3`: The audio file to be uploaded
+  - `songlist.txt`: The tracklist information
+  - `artwork.jpg/png`: Cover image for the broadcast
 - Temporary files are cleaned up after processing.

 ## Versioning